keikhcheung/notes/content/Familiarity-transposes-existing-stances.md

 This familiarity, however, can be **manipulated for deceiving people**.

 - Illusion of information can be more dangerous than ignorance (cf. story of the deceitful nanny Doris from __The Lady__ magazine and how she tricked Botsman’s family into believing her identity) (Botsman; ch.
 5).
+- Familiarity boosts trustworthiness of something we would access.
+For example, if people have seen a similar headline often, they would increasingly be prone to believing it (Singer and Emerson; ch.
+5).
 - Note that anthropomorphism for the sake of building human trust can be done in parallel and independently of performing machine’s principal task (cf. People blame less self-driving program with a human voice – not even a body – when a programmed crash happens in a simulation test experience).
 (Botsman 198–202)

 This also explains why **intuition** based on past experiences and/or expertise **may not be reliable**, as we may **conflate an apparently familiar object/event too soon** with what we know whilst they can be actually dissimilar (Kahneman; ch.
 21 & 22).